Minneapolis measure to replace police department will leave voters disappointed, expert says

 Supporters of the measure have said it will not defund or abolish the police department

-Minneapolis residents planning to vote in favor of a ballot measure next week that would replace the city's police department will be disappointed with the outcome, according to law enforcement experts.
+Minneapolis residents planning to vote in favor of a ballot measure next week that would replace the city's police department will be disappointed if it passes, according to law enforcement experts.

-Ballot question No. 2 will ask voters on Nov.
+Ballot question No. 2 will ask voters Nov.
 2 if they prefer to amend the city's charter to replace the Minneapolis Police Department with a Department of Public Safety that would be responsible for "a comprehensive public health approach to safety."

 It needs 51% of voter approval to pass.

 "Frankly, I find it disingenuous," Betsy Smith, a spokesperson for the National Police Association who spent 29 years as a Chicago-area police officer, told Fox News.
-"I think there are going to be people who are going to vote for this thinking ‘Yay, we’re going to abolish the police' and that's not what's happening."
+"I think there are going to be people who are going to vote for this thinking, ‘Yay, we’re going to abolish the police' and that's not what's happening."

 NYC VACCINE MANDATE: COPS, FIREFIGHTERS AND OTHER WORKERS JUST HOURS AWAY FROM DEADLINE